calaway/notebook/raspberry_pi/my_raspberry_pi_4_home_server.md

 # Stop the snap from running for a moment
 sudo snap stop nextcloud

-# Make a copy and then edit the Nextcloud config
+# Make a copy of the Nextcloud config if you haven't already, then edit
 sudo cp -v /var/snap/nextcloud/current/nextcloud/config/config.php{,.original}
 sudo vim /var/snap/nextcloud/current/nextcloud/config/config.php
 ```